WICG/portals/security-and-privacy-questionnaire.md

 ## What information might this feature expose to web sites or other parties, and for what purposes is that exposure necessary?

-The design of portals is to [prevent as much information exposure as possible](#privacy-threat-model-and-restrictions).
+The design of portals, and other prerendering browsing contexts, is to [prevent as much information exposure as possible](https://github.com/jeremyroman/alternate-loading-modes/blob/gh-pages/browsing-contexts.md#privacy-based-restrictions).
 The only information that is exposed to the portaled content about its host, or to the host about the portaled content, is information that leaks through via side channels.

-We've done our best to plug as many of these side channels as possible.
-See, for example, the explainer's section on [rendering](https://github.com/WICG/portals#rendering), and how the restrictions there [prevent side-channel communication](https://github.com/WICG/portals#communications-channels-that-are-blocked).
+We've done our best to plug as many of these side channels as possible, as detailed in the linked prerendering browsing context explainer.

 Some side channels, such as server-side timing correlation, are not realistically blockable.
 To mitigate any leaks possible via such avenues, we block pre-activation access to first-party storage, to prevent the portaled content from exposing any _interesting_ information to the host via such side channels.